atanazy-tot/maraum/.ai/prd-mvp-maraum.md

 3.10.1 Modular Prompt Structure
 - Base template for each chat type (scenario/helper)
 - Scenario-specific components inject into base
-- Store as markdown files in version control
+- Stored as .MD files in version control (not in database)
+- Referenced via environment variables or configuration
 - Include 3-5 example exchanges per scenario

 3.10.2 Scenario Prompt Components